5 Best Lizard Repellents (That Actually Work)

 Applications will generally last a good month or more before needing a new coat.
 You can apply it just about anywhere indoors or outdoors without putting your family’s health at risk.

-This brand is well-known for using formulas derived from veteran exterminator experience, making their products some of the best on the market.
-This isn’t to say they’re perfect, however.
+One thing we love is that this brand is well-known for using formulas derived from actual veteran exterminator experience.
+This has made their products some of the best on the market.
+Of course, this lizard deterrent isn’t perfect (none are).

 Also, while it does work on pretty much all lizard species, the failures most often involve encounters with a gecko (probably intent on selling them insurance).